0xAX/linux-insides/mm/linux-mm-2.md

 and we can see it in the `/proc/iomem` (read above).

 Now let's try to understand how `ioremap` works.
-We already know little about `ioremap`, we saw it in the fifth [part](http://0xax.gitbooks.io/linux-insides/content/Initialization/linux-initialization-5.html) about linux kernel initalization.
+We already know little about `ioremap`, we saw it in the fifth [part](http://0xax.gitbooks.io/linux-insides/content/Initialization/linux-initialization-5.html) about linux kernel initialization.
 If you have read this part, you can remember call of the `early_ioremap_init` function from the [arch/x86/mm/ioremap.c](https://github.com/torvalds/linux/blob/master/arch/x86/mm/ioremap.c).
 Initialization of the `ioremap` splitten on two parts: there is early part which we can use before normal `ioremap` is available and normal `ioremap` which is available after `vmalloc` initialization and call of the `paging_init`.
 We do not know anything about `vmalloc` for now, so let's consider early initialization of the `ioremap`.
 First of all `early_ioremap_init` checks that `fixmap` is aligned on page middle directory boundary:

 ```C
 BUILD_BUG_ON((fix_to_virt(0) + PAGE_SIZE) & ((1 << PMD_SHIFT) - 1));